ava-labs/hypersdk/README.md

 new key.

 ### [WIP] Account Abstraction
-The `hypersdk` makes no assumptions about how `Actions` (the primitive for interactions with any `hyperchain`, as explained below) are verified.
-Rather, `hypervms` provide the `hypersdk` with a registry of supported `Auth` modules that can be used to specify an `Actor` for each transaction.
+The `hypersdk` makes no assumptions about `Actors` for `Actions` (the primitive for interactions with any `hyperchain`, as explained below) are authorized or how they pay fees

+are verified.
+Rather,
+`hypervms` provide the `hypersdk` with a registry of supported `Auth` modules that can be used to specify an `Actor` for each transaction.
 These `Auth` modules can perform simple things like signature verification or complex tasks like